farrukhehsan90/fulfill.io/README.md

 ### `yarn test`

-Launches the test runner in the Terminal.
+Launches the test runner in the Terminal.it uses Jest/enzyme tests.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Build